-Measurable objectives were developed to demonstrate whether the identified goals are achieved.
 Measurable objectives provide a means by which the effectiveness of the CHRP measures can be evaluated through monitoring.
 The following measurable objectives were identified for each of the three goals of the CHRP.

-- 1. Habitat restoration: revegetation of the Project footprint that achieves establishment, survival and growth of target (e.g., native woody) species in the short-term, such that natural ecosystems, consistent with adjacent forest stands, are expected to regenerate over the long-term. - 2.
-Access control: achieve effective human access control over the short-term within segments of the Project footprint. - 3.
-Line-of-sight blocking: reduce lines-of-sight along the Project footprint using a combination of long-term techniques (e.g., vegetation screens), and measures that may be more effective in the short to medium-term (e.g., constructed visual barriers such as berms or slash piles combined with vegetation plantings).
+- Habitat restoration: Restoration measures will be implemented over the entire Project footprint, with the measurable objective of revegetation to achieve successional trajectories toward natural ecosystem types and equivalent land capability in the long-term.
+However, the amount of the Project footprint available for restoration will be limited in order to align with maintenance practices and Canadian Standards Association [CSA] Z-662-11 (CSA 2011) requirements along the pipe centerline (6 to 10 m). - 2.
+Access control: achieve effective human access control within the Project footprint. - 3.
+Line-of-sight blocking: reduce lines-of-sight along the Project footprint using a combination of long-term techniques (e.g., vegetation screens), and measures that are more effective in the short to medium-term (e.g., constructed visual barriers such as berms combined with vegetation plantings).